Joi/joi.github.io/_posts/2020-08-10-better-mac-and-cheese-through-chemistry.md

 Sounds good!

 I tried making Mac & Cheese before from various recipes but my daughter didn't eat it.
-Also, I found that my Mac & Cheese didn't keep in the fridge very well.
+Also, I found that my Mac & Cheese didn't keep in the fridge very well - the cheese got hard and the oil separated from the sauce.

 ![Cheese and Emulsifier](/images/cheese-and-emulsifier.jpeg)
 Then I read Modernist Cuisine where they used Sodium Citrate as an emulsifier.
 They described how this would allow the cheese to become silky smooth - the texture of Annie's.
 Looking at the label on Annie's, I found that it contained Sodium Phosphate as an emulsifier.
 I think Sodium Citrate comes from citruses whereas Sodium Phosphate comes from Phosphate mines, which clearly isn't as "natural."